 All operations on sequence numbers are performed modulo 212.
 Comparisons between sequence numbers are circular modulo 212, i.e., the sequence number space is considered divided into two parts, one of which is “old” and one of which is “new,” by means of a boundary created by adding half the sequence number range to the current start of receive window (modulo 212).

+Under SAR BlockAck agreement, operations on MSDU Sequence Number and MPDU Sequence Number are performed MSDU Modulo and MPDU Modulo respectively (section 10.42 EDMG Segmentation and Reassembly).

 10.24.2 Setup and modification of the block ack parameters

 Add before last paragraph